-Day 1: getting started, the programming environment, editing and running Python programs, input and output, variables, arithmetic expressions, conditional branching
+Day 1: getting started, the programming environment, editing and running Python programs, input and output, variables, arithmetic expressions, conditional branching, loops

-Day 2: loops, functions, the standard library, data structures
+Day 2: functions, the standard library, data structures

-Day 3: file I/O, data frames, statistical analyses with the pandas package
+Day 3: basics of object-oriented programming, data frames, statistical analyses with the pandas package

 Day 4: data visualization with matplotlib, matrix computations with numpy

-Day 5: introduction to object-oriented programming, error handling, best practices for software project management
+Day 5: group presentations, best practices for software project management